Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Dubrovnik was still extremely busy when we visited in mid-October.
 Other places we visited in Croatia in the coming weeks were practically tourist-free, but Dubrovnik was still packed to the gills with tour groups.
 We can’t even imagine what it would be like in summer, not to mention the terrible heat.

-Also read about how we tackled Lake Bled, Slovenia out of season in October & November, as well as our late autumn trip to Salzburg and Innsbruck, Austria, where the kids got to play in snow for the first time in their lives, and how we spent early winter in Bavaria, Germany, Prague, Budapest, and Vienna with our kids!
+Also read about how we tackled Lake Bled, Slovenia out of season in October & November, as well as our late-autumn and winter winter visit to Austria, where the kids got to play in snow for the first time in their lives!

 4. Stay right in the Old Town